 China is an East Asian country and is the world's most populous - around 1.4 billion people.
 It is also the world's fourth-largest country by area.
 China was one of the world's first civilizations, and the country's economy has been one always been one of biggest in the world.
-If you are planning to visit China, here are some interesting factoids told though video you should know on your cheap multi-city flight or stopover in China
+If you are planning to visit the country, here are some interesting facts about China told though video you should know on your cheap multi-city flight or stopover.

 1. China has several territorial disputes with neighbouring countries